Saga Norén: Character background

 Little is known about Saga's background at first, although in the second series, Martin looks into her family history, discovering that her sister Jennifer committed suicide.

 In the third series, her mother appears at her apartment, telling her that her father is on his deathbed, and wishes to see her.
 Saga refuses, but Marie-Louise persists in trying to rebuild their relationship.
 She later turns up at the police station with medical documents in hand which, upon inspection by the police mortician, appear to absolve Marie-Louise of blame in Jennifer's health problems (the mortician states that though Jennifer was often sick, no clear pattern of abuse is visible).
-Saga is sceptical, and continues to insist that as children she and her sister were both always getting sick as a result of her mother's Munchausen by Proxy.
+Saga is skeptical, and continues to insist that as children she and her sister were both always getting sick as a result of her mother's Munchausen by Proxy.
 When Saga was financially able to live independently of her parents, she had them jailed on false sexual assault charges in order to get Jennifer away from them.
 Sometime later, when Jennifer was fourteen years old, she killed herself by leaping in front of an oncoming train, which is explored greatly and in more depth in the third series, in which Saga's relationship to her mother is rekindled and spirals out of control, with Marie-Louise committing suicide and framing her death as murder, with Saga being the likely culprit.
-It is initially unclear whether Jennifer's death was the direct result of Marie-Louise's abuse or (as Marie-Louise suggests) if it was Saga's inability to connect with the emotionally vulnerable teen which ultimately drove her to suicide, an uncertainty which assures - given Saga's knowledge of her own nature - that Jennifer's death and guilt for having failed to recognise the possibility continues to haunt Saga.
+It is initially unclear whether Jennifer's death was the direct result of Marie-Louise's abuse or (as Marie-Louise suggests) if it was Saga's inability to connect with the emotionally vulnerable teen which ultimately drove her to suicide, an uncertainty which assures - given Saga's knowledge of her own nature - that Jennifer's death and Saga's guilt for having failed to recognise the possibility continue to haunt Saga.

 It is ultimately confirmed in the final season, after Saga being cleared of the charges of responsibility for her mother's death, that Jennifer's depression stemmed from medical abuse carried out by their mother under the influence of her mental illness.
 The timing of Jennifer's death caused her to abandon her career of becoming a microbiologist and instead pursue the role of a police officer in guilt to make up for her sister's untimely death, as suggested by her therapist.
 She subsequently gives up her work with the police and sets out to begin a new life.